tramitit/guides/en/italy/death_declaration.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn the steps and documents required for a Death Declaration in Italy, including who needs it and how to register the death legally.
+description: Learn the legal steps and required documents for Death Declaration in Italy.
+Essential for those managing the deceased’s estate.
+Follow the procedure timely.
 draft: false
-meta_title: 'Italian Death Declaration Procedure: Steps and Requirements'
+meta_title: How to Handle a Death Declaration Procedure in Italy
-title: 'Italian Death Declaration Procedure: Steps and Requirements'
+title: How to Handle a Death Declaration Procedure in Italy
 translationKey: italy-death_declaration
 ---

 ## Description
 ### What is it?